Locations:

 “Foot health should always be a priority — and that’s especially true when you’re shopping for footwear,” says podiatrist Nicole Nicolosi, DPM.
 “The decisions you make can have consequences.”

-So, before you whip out that credit card for a fab new pair of boots, let’s look at what can keep you’re your feet happy and healthy.
+So, before you whip out that credit card for a fab new pair of boots, let’s look at what can keep your feet happy and healthy.

 Why buying proper footwear matters